mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "

 ```
-Obscura + 2to 3la 6na
+Obscura Observation + 2to 3la 6na
 Lab Note

 Two tova-na ago, I measured it again.
 The ultraviolet emission of Ara is increasing while infrared decreases, noting a shift in temperature toward a hotter star.
 The surface area of the obscura continues to grow linearly as well.
 I have no doubt that the two are linked.